 House

 Dry air in your home can be a problem, especially in winter.
-The quickest solution is to use a high-performance humidifier, but there are other effective methods to help balance the humidity levels in your home.
+The quickest solution is to use a high-performance humidifier, but there are other effective methods that can help balance the humidity levels in your home.
 They are here!

-In the cold season, humidity drops with temperature, which means that the air in the house becomes drier.
+During the cold season, humidity drops along with the temperature, which means the air in the house becomes drier.
 Result?
 Dry lips and skin, headaches, nasal congestion and many other problems.
-Dry air can also affect the body's immunity to bacteria, viruses, and allergens.
-To avoid these issues that may arise, keep these strategies in mind to help you balance the humidity levels in your home!
+Dry air can also affect the body's immunity to bacteria, viruses and allergens.
+To avoid these problems that may arise, keep these strategies in mind to help you balance the humidity levels in your home!

 How do you solve the problem of too dry air?